All of Illinois thrives when its youngest children thrive

 17.8% of Early Education Workers in Illinois Live in Poverty

 According to a study conducted by the Center for the Study of Child Care Employment at the University of California, Berkeley, child care workers are among some of the lowest-paid professionals in the country.
 This workforce—which is heavily reliant on women and women of color in particular—consistently ranks in the bottom percentile of worker pay.
-In 2020, the median pay for a child care worker was $25,460 per year, putting a family of four that relies on an early child care salary under the federal poverty line.
+In 2022, the mean annual wages for a child care worker was $30,900 per year, which unfortunately places a family of four dependent on a child care income at the federal poverty level.

-Illinois ranks 36th out of 50 states and the District of Columbia in infant mortality.
+As of 2020 data from the CDC, Illinois ranks 25th out of 50 states and the District of Columbia in infant mortality.
 Although the infant mortality rate in Illinois has decreased over time, major racial and ethnic disparities persist, with the rate for infants born to non-Hispanic Black women consistently at two to three times the rate of non-Hispanic white women.